The generation problem in Thompson group $F$: Introduction

 \section{Introduction}

-Recall that R. Thompson's group $F$ is the group of all piecewise-linear homeomorphisms of the interval $[0,1]$ with finitely many breakpoints, where all breakpoints are finite dyadic and all slopes are integer powers of $2$.
+Recall that R. Thompson's group $F$ is the group of all piecewise-linear\footnote{Throughout the paper we wil use ``linear'' for ``affine'', as is common in the literature.} homeomorphisms of the interval $[0,1]$ with finitely many breakpoints, where all breakpoints are finite dyadic fractions (i.e., elements of the set $\mathbb Z[\frac{1}{2}]\cap(0,1)$) and all slopes are integer powers of $2$.
 The group $F$ has a presentation with two generators and two defining relations \cite{CFP, Sa} (see below).

 Decision problems in $F$ have been extensively studied.
-It is well know that the word problem in $F$ is decidable in linear time \cite{CFP,SU,GuSa97} and that the conjugacy problem is decidable in linear time \cite{GuSa97,BM,BHMM}.
+It is well known that the word problem in $F$ is decidable in linear time \cite{CFP,SU,GuSa97} and that the conjugacy problem is decidable in linear time \cite{GuSa97,BM,BHMM}.
 The simultaneous conjugacy problem \cite{KM} and twisted conjugacy problem \cite{BMV} have also been proven to be decidable.
-In \cite{BBH}, an algorithm for deciding if a finitely generated subgroup $H$ of $F$ is solvable, is given.
-On the other hand, it is proved in \cite{BMV} that there are orbit undecidable subgroups of $\mathrm{Aut}(F)$ and hence, there are extensions of Thompson’s group $F$ by finitely generated free groups, with unsolvable conjugacy problem.
+The article \cite{BBH} gives an algorithm for deciding if a finitely generated subgroup $H$ of $F$ is solvable.
+On the other hand, it is proved in \cite{BMV} that there are orbit undecidable subgroups of $\mathrm{Aut}(F)$ and hence, there are extensions of Thompson’s group $F$ by finitely generated free groups with unsolvable conjugacy problem.

-In this paper we consider the generation problem in Thompson group $F$.
-Namely, the problem of deciding for a given finite subset $X$ of $F$ whether it generates the whole $F$.
-Note that the solvability of the membership problem for subgroups in $F$ is a very interesting open problem (it is mentioned in \cite{GuSa99}) and the generation problem is an important special case of the membership problem (we need to check if the generators of $F$ are in the subgroup).
+In this paper we consider the generation problem in Thompson's group $F$.
+Namely, the problem of deciding for a given finite subset $X$ of $F$ whether $\la X\ra=F$.
+Note that solvability of the membership problem for subgroups in $F$ is a very interesting open problem (it is mentioned in \cite{GuSa99}) and that the generation problem is an important special case of the membership problem (we need to check if the generators of $F$ are in the subgroup).
 The generation problem is known to be undecidable for $F_2\times F_2$ (see, for example, \cite{LS}).
 Using Rips' construction \cite{R}, one can find a hyperbolic group $G$ which projects onto $F_2 \times F_2$ and has undecidable generation problem.
 Moreover, using Wise's version of Rips' construction \cite{W}, one can ensure that $G$ is linear over $\mathbb{Z}$.